jvermillard/leshan/README.md

 Run:

 ```
-java -jar target/leshan-standalone-0.1.1-SNAPSHOT-jar-with-dependencies.jar
+java -jar target/leshan-standalone-*-SNAPSHOT-jar-with-dependencies.jar
 ```

+Connect on Leshan UI: http://localhost:8080

+Leshan provides a very simple UI  to get the list of connected clients and interact with clients resources.

-Now you can register your LWM2M client.
+Now you can register your LWM2M client like [Eclipse Wakaama](http://eclipse.org/wakaama)

 The list of the registered clients: http://localhost:8080/api/clients

 Get the instace 0 of the object 3 of a registered client: http://localhost:8080/api/clients/{endpoint}/3/0

-Leshan also provides a simple UI (http://localhost:8080) to get the list of connected clients and read some values of clients resources.

 ![Leshan](https://raw.github.com/msangoi/leshan/master/lw-clients.png)